Houston Tugboat & Barge Accident Attorneys

 Representing Victims of Serious Barge & Tugboat Injuries Across the U.S.

-Crew fatalities aboard towing vessels and barges have long been an industry problem.
-Before 2000, fatalities from barge accidents accounted for up to 20 deaths every year, hitting a peak of 29 deaths in 1997.
+Accidents and falls overboard pose significant risks for crews on tugboats and barges.
+The U.S. Coast Guard reported 14 fatalities involving towing vessels and barges in 2022 and 2023.
+The majority of barge and tugboat accident deaths occur as a result of falls into the water, accounting for approximately 44% of fatalities over the past 22 years.
+Before 2000, fatalities from tug and barge accidents accounted for up to 20 deaths every year, hitting a peak of 29 deaths in 1997.
 The overall fatality rate has slowly descended, but industry-wide statistics won't help injured workers or grieving families.

 At Arnold & Itkin, our lawyers have extensive experience with all kinds of barge and tugboat accidents.
-We know the kind of serious accidents that arise from human error, insufficient crew training, and inadequate or worn equipment.
+We know the kind of serious accidents that arise from insufficient crew training, inadequate or worn equipment, and companies that refuse to put safety first.
 We know how much is on the line, and we know that only the best Houston injury attorney will do.

 Call (888) 493-1629 today to find out how we can help you.
 Your consultation is free!